deeprjs/deepr/packages/runtime/README.md

 A function that is called for each key to authorize any operation.

-The function receives a `key` and an `operation` which can be either `'get'` for reading an attribute or `'call'` for invoking a method.
+The function receives current node, `key` and an `operation` which can be either `'get'` for reading an attribute or `'call'` for invoking a method.

 The function must return `true` to authorize an operation.
 If `false` is returned, the evaluation of the query stops immediately, and an error is thrown.